Palcoyo – one of colored mountains of Peru

 Deep in the Red Valley (Valle Rojo) there rests a set of colored mountains, overlooked by the famous Ausangate Mountain.
 Those mountains are Palcoyo, accessible by a 3 1/2 drive from Cusco and a 2 hour hike.

-The rainbow mountains of the Andes have become incredibly popular among tourists, due to Vinicunca’s opening as an attraction in 2015.
-Hundreds of tourists travel there a day, often braving rain and mud, and heights of over 5,200 meters.
+The rainbow mountains of the Andes have become incredibly popular among tourists, due to Vinicunca Mountains opening as an attraction in 2015.
+Hundreds of tourists travel to the valley a day, often braving rain and mud, and heights of over 5,200 meters.

 Crowds and altitude

 As Vinicunca has become so incredibly popular, there is a tendency for it to become overcrowded.
 You can expect to walk with a crowd all the way up to the top, and the chance that you will get a picture of just you and the mountain is almost nonexistent.

 There’s no doubt that Valle Rojo is beautiful, and you will see some of that beauty on the path to Vinicunca, the red hills surrounding the valley and the majestically white peak of Ausangate on the east side.

 You also might find yourself a little light-headed, or even completely out of breath.
 You will be climbing over 700 meters during the two hour hike, and the majority of it is done at the end.
 This can be real tricky, especially if you haven’t given yourself enough time in Cusco to acclimatize.